 Step 8 (Optional) Set the runtime configuration as required.
+For details about related parameters, seeHow Do I Optimize Performance of a Flink Job?

-Figure 3-6 Runtime configuration
+Figure 3-5 Runtime configuration

-Step 9 Click Save.

-Step 10 Click Start.
+- Step 9 Click Save. - Step 10 Click Start.
 On the displayed Start Flink Jobs page, confirm the job specifications and the price, and click Start Now to start the job.

 After the job is started, the system automatically switches to the Flink Jobs page, and the created job is displayed in the job list.
 You can view the job status in the Status column.
-Once a job is successfully submitted, its status changes from Submitting to Running.
-After the execution is complete, the status changes to Completed.
+After a job is successfully submitted, the job status will change from Submitting to Running.
+After the execution is complete, the message Completed is displayed.

-If the job status is Submission failed or Running exception, the job fails to submit or run.
-In this case, you can hover over the status icon in the Status column of the job list to view the error details.
+If the job status is Submission failed or Running exception, the job submission failed or the job did not execute successfully.
+In this case, you can move the cursor over the status icon in the Status column of the job list to view the error details.
 You can click to copy these details.
-Rectify the fault based on the error information and resubmit the job.
+After handling the fault based on the provided information, resubmit the job.